 Our farm lay in the hilly lands of Northeast Mississippi’s Monroe County, about 100 miles east of the well-known Mississippi Delta.
 Our nutrient-rich-loamy-soil was great for farming, especially cotton.
 This area of the state is known for its red clay, good for keeping nutrients in the soil, bad for getting stuck in when it’s wet.
 Also common was the kudzu vine, very bad for just about everybody, unless the plant is confined within a pasture for continuous grazing or needed for erosion control.
-Confined is the operative word, since it is known to grow a foot per night, and completely envelope large structures.
+Confined is the operative word, since it is known to grow a foot per night, and completely envelope structures, large and small.
 The vine also smothers other plants and hogs the sunshine.

-We lived just a few miles from the town of Hatley, with 302 people.
-The Tombigbee River, the area’s water navigation route, flowed southward through nearby Amory, population 5,280, and Aberdeen, the next largest city and County seat with 6,450 people.
+We lived just a few miles from the town of Hatley, population 302.
+The Tombigbee River, the area’s water navigation route flowed southward through nearby Amory, with 5,280 residents and Aberdeen, the next largest city and County seat with 6,450 people.

 It’s safe to say that Northeast Mississippi ranks as one of the hottest and most humid regions in the U.S. Summer temps are regularly in the high-90-degree range, and it was not unusual to see 100 degree days.
 It’s hot and humid June-September and chilly and dreary the remainder of the year, including episodes of frost and freezing temperatures, yet snow is a rarity.
 Rain falls every month, dropping about 55 inches yearly, about the third highest in the continental U.S.